Do you want your business (or your client’s business) to grow naturally?

 You can also connect with other influencers in that executive group.
 Leverage the opportunity to talk to them and build relationships.
 You can ask a lot of questions.
 You’ve bought the right to do so.

-If you have the budget, pay to play may be the easiest way to establish a first connection.
+If you have the budget, pay to play may be the easiest way to establish an initial connection.

-- Help a reporter or influencer by being a source of information.
+- Help an influencer or reporter out by being a source of information.
 They’re going to ask questions.
 Respond with your pitch.

 - Get involved in question-and-answer threads on Quora and forums.
 These threads should revolve around topics the influencers care about.
 Try to get them involved in the conversation so you can help them gain exposure.